 Paola has interviewed and profiled many significant figures, from Howard Buffett, son of the legendary investor, Warren, Lord Rees of Ludlow, astrophysicist and President of the Royal Society, Oscar winner, Helen Mirren, ballet star, Sylvie Guillem, rock legends, Ozzy Osborne and Annie Lennox, myriad authors including Nick Hornby and Sarah Waters, the human rights lawyer, Geoffrey Robertson QC, writer and poet, Clive James and Rupert Murdoch's eldest son, Lachlan.

-Paola won a Foreign Press Association in London award for a piece in which she trekked the Himalayan foothills with a Tibetan eye surgeon and is a dual Walkley Award finalist - for multimedia work and business journalism.
+Paola won a Foreign Press Association in London award for a piece in which she trekked the Himalayan foothills with a Tibetan eye surgeon, was a finalist in two categories in 2022 and is a dual Walkley Award finalist - for multimedia work and business journalism.
 She is a frequent contributor to BBC Radio and has been published in The Australian, The Independent in London, The Guardian UK, New York Times and New Statesman magazine.
 She was a guest author for the book of writers' memoirs, 'Joyful Strains' (Affirm Press) and co authored, with Robert Wainwright, 'Born or Bred: The making of a mass murderer', a best-selling investigation and reconstruction of the early life of Martin Bryant, perpetrator of the Port Arthur massacre.
 The book was longlisted for the Ned Kelly award for crime writing.